Dean: Rosalie Mainous, Professor

 Location: ASB 216, Denton

 The baccalaureate nursing degree requires a minimum of 120 semester credit hours.
 Students may take all course work at TWU or may take the lower-division non-nursing courses at another college or university and the upper-division nursing courses at TWU.
 Freshman and sophomore courses are offered on the Denton campus.
-The junior and senior courses are available at Dallas and Houston.
+The junior and senior courses are available on the Dallas and Houston campuses.

 Expenses of the Nursing Program

 In addition to University tuition and fees, the student majoring in nursing assumes financial responsibility for the following: uniforms, other clinical accessories and equipment, immunizations, drug, and criminal background screening, personal computers, and Texas Board of Nursing application fees.
 The student must also provide his or her own transportation.
 Information regarding required tuition and fees and length of program is included in this catalog.

 The College of Nursing provides the opportunity for students to participate in the Texas Woman’s University Honors Scholar Program.
 The program seeks to develop scholars with excellent technological, writing, and research skills, as well as clinical expertise.
 These skills will be developed through both enhanced course work and experiential learning in the college as well as related health care agencies.
 To participate, students must meet the Texas Woman’s University Honors Scholar Criteria.
 All applicants who are currently participating in the Honors Scholar Program at TWU and meet the requirement of a 3.5 GPA are automatically granted admission to upper-division nursing courses.